 This man and the rock band he founded in the 1960s are legends: along with The Tremeloes, The Animals, Christie and – of course – The Beatles, Rod Argent’s Zombies have made the history of the British Invasion, touring in the United States in the mid-60s after reaching worldwide success with mythical hits such as Time Of The Seasons and She’s Not There.

 The Beatles did actually bring The Zombies luck when – after recording Sgt.
 Pepper’s Lonely Hearts Club Band at the London Abbey Road Studios in 1967 – they left behind a mellotron; the musical instrument belonged to John Lennon and was later used by The Zombies to record their fortunate second studio album Odessey and Oracle, which was made in Abbey Road.

 The Zombies were confirmed as true legends on March 29, 2019, with their induction into the Rock & Roll Hall of Fame in a fantastic ceremony held in Cleveland, America, with artists such as Stevie Nicks, Janet Jackson, Radiohead, The Cure, Def Leppard and Roxy Music.

-The man I’m having the pleasure to interview today is The Zombies’ founder and keyboardist Rod Argent, who will be touring with his fellow band members Colin Blunstone, Steve Rodford, Tom Toomey and Søren Koch in autumn 2020 and winter 2021 after The Invaders Return tour dates were postponed due to Coronavirus pandemic.
+The man I’m having the pleasure to interview today is The Zombies’ founder and keyboardist Rod Argent, who will be touring the UK with his fellow band members Colin Blunstone, Steve Rodford, Tom Toomey and Søren Koch in February and March 2022 after the original Invaders Return Tour dates were postponed due to Coronavirus pandemic.

 Hi Rod, congratulations on your induction into the Hall of Fame!